terifan/GanttChart/README.md

 before and exit after to measure and display the time.
 Processes can be nested and divided into subroutines by calling the tick method.

+### Prerequisites
+Java 8, Netbeans project but not required

 ### Example
 ```
 GanttChart chart = new GanttChart();